paolapog/paolapog/README.md

 - 🔥 I'm contributing to open source projects (mainly UI Libraries and documentation)
 - 👩‍🎓 I'm an achievement oriented person
 - 🥅 Long term goals: master (aka be *really really good at*) front end technologies
 - 🏝️ When I'm not coding...
-I'm travelling around the world (for surfing), doing sports, reading some articles or spending time with my dearest people
+I'm travelling around the world (for surfing), doing sports, playing videogames, reading some articles or spending time with my dearest people
 ---

 ### 🏆 Github Profile Trophy